apache/beam/beam-site/get-started/wordcount-example.md

 ## WindowedWordCount example

-This example, `WindowedWordCount`, counts words in text just as the previous examples did, but introduces several advanced concepts.
+The WindowedWordCount example counts words in text just as the previous examples did, but introduces several advanced concepts.

 **New Concepts:**